bohaigt86/coursera-angularjs/README.md

   ```

 ## Components
   In AngularJS, a Component is a special kind of directive that uses a simpler configuration which is suitable for a component-based application structure.

 ### Advantages of Components:
   - simpler configuration than plain directives
   - promote sane defaults and best practices
-  - optimized for component-based architecture
+  - optimised for component-based architecture
   - writing component directives will make it easier to upgrade to Angular 2